Oneworld: 2021–present: The third major expansion

-On April 2022, following the 2022 Russian invasion of Ukraine, S7 Airlines was suspended from Oneworld.
+In April 2022, following the 2022 Russian invasion of Ukraine, S7 Airlines was suspended from Oneworld.

 On 20 June 2022, Oman Air and Oneworld signed a memorandum of understanding for Oman Air to join the alliance during IATA General Meeting in Doha.
 Qatar Airways acted as Oman's sponsor.
 Oman Air joined the alliance on 30 June 2025.

 In September 2022, RwandAir's intentions in joining Oneworld, with a sponsorship from Qatar Airways, were announced.
 This would make RwandAir the third airline to enter an airline alliance in East Africa, after Ethiopian Airlines (Star Alliance) and Kenya Airways (SkyTeam), and second African airline after Royal Air Maroc to join Oneworld.

 In August 2023, the CEO of MIAT Mongolian Airlines Munkhtamir Batbayar revealed in an interview the airline's intent to join as a Oneworld Connect member, the second after Fiji Airways.
 It already has extensive codesharing with some Oneworld members, for example, Cathay Pacific since 2017 and JAL since 2020.

 On 3 December 2023, the Alaska Air Group announced it planned to acquire Hawaiian Airlines for US$1.9 billion.
 The deal, which closed on 18 September 2024, retains both Alaska Airlines and Hawaiian Airlines as separate brands.
-Under the deal, Hawaiian Airlines will become a Oneworld member and the two airlines will operate a combined frequent flyer program.
+Under the deal, Hawaiian Airlines will become a Oneworld affiliate member, as Hawaiian now operates under the same flight codes and air operators certificate as Alaska.
+The two airlines will also operate a combined frequent flyer program.
+The airline joined the alliance on 23 April 2026.

 On 16 September 2024, Starlux Airlines announced that it plans to apply to join the Oneworld alliance by the end of 2025.
+However, on 29 May 2026, the plan to join the alliance has been delayed until further notice, due to the rejection from Cathay Pacific.

+On 6 June 2026, Philippine Airlines announced during the 82nd IATA Annual General Meeting in Rio de Janeiro, Brazil, that it will join the alliance, making it the 16th member of the alliance.